EleanorSC/Epigenomics-of-brain-ageing-tissue-concordance/README.md

 # Epigenomics-of-brain-ageing-tissue-concordance

-This repository curates and analyzes a database of 2,937 CpG-site correlations between peripheral tissues (blood, buccal) and brain regions (prefrontal cortex, superior temporal gyrus, entorhinal cortex, cerebellum), compiled from published cross-tissue methylation studies.
+This repository curates a database of 2,937 CpG-site correlations between peripheral tissues (blood, buccal) and brain regions (prefrontal cortex, superior temporal gyrus, entorhinal cortex, cerebellum), compiled from published cross-tissue methylation studies:

+Hannon E et al. 2015, Epigenetics 10(11):1024-1032, doi:10.1080/15592294.2015.1100786
+Edgar RD et al. 2017, Transl Psychiatry 7:e1187, doi:10.1038/tp.2017.171
+Braun PR et al. 2019, Transl Psychiatry 9:47, doi:10.1038/s41398-019-0376-y
+Sommerer Y et al. 2022, Clinical Epigenetics 14:118, doi:10.1186/s13148-022-01357-w
+Nishitani S et al. 2023, Transl Psychiatry 13:72, doi:10.1038/s41398-023-02370-0

 All 970 unique qualifying CpG sites (r/ρ > 0.6) are annotated with gene, chromosomal position (hg19), genomic context, and source study.
 Includes Python scripts to reproduce the full figure set: correlation distributions, tissue-pair comparisons, chromosomal and genomic-context breakdowns, top-gene rankings, and a genome-wide Manhattan-style plot of individual CpG sites — supporting research into reliable peripheral biomarkers of brain ageing and biological aging clocks

 In the database, each row represents a distinct tissue-pair comparison (not just a CpG site).
 For some CpGs therefore, there will be multiple reported Pearson r-values depending on what correlations are reported; e.g. Hannon et al.'s blood-brain dataset tested correlations between blood methylation and methylation in three separate brain regions — entorhinal cortex (EC), superior temporal gyrus (STG), and prefrontal cortex (PFC) — for every probe in their dataset (Supplementary Table 7).
 So a single CpG like cg07249765 gets one Pearson r value per brain region it was compared against, since blood-EC correlation, blood-STG correlation, and blood-PFC correlation are three independent statistical results, each computed from the same set of paired samples but against a different brain region's methylation values.